gilmore-lab/protocols/NO_FF_Phone_Script.md

 “Thank you for scheduling an appointment with us.
 We look forward to seeing you at the lab.”

 FOR STUDIES AT SLEIC
-“The lab is located in Chandlee Lab.
+“The lab is located in Chandlee Laboratory.
 We’re in the middle of campus, across Pollock Road from Old Main.
 Do you know where the Shortlidge Street entrance is to campus off of College Avenue?
 Take Shortledge until the T-intersection with Pollock Road.
 Turn left.
 Tell the Parking Attendant at the Kiosk that you are coming to Chandlee Lab for an appointment at the imaging center.
 We can have a researcher meet you there if your would like.
 We will give you a parking pass when you arrive at the SLEIC parking spaces.”
 (Researcher gives more instructions about how to meet parent).
 “Thank you for scheduling an appointment with us.
 We look forward to seeing you at the lab.”